 October 1st – October 9th, 2017 was Fleet Week in San Francisco.
-The highlight of the Fleet Week is the airshow on the weekend and the Parade of ships coming into the bay by passing the Golden Gate Bridge.
+The highlight of Fleet Week is the airshow on the weekend and the Parade of ships coming into the bay by passing under the Golden Gate Bridge.

 This was my first time at the San Francisco Fleet Week.
 For me, it was only a Fleet Weekend because I had to work all day and even during the weekend.
 However, I managed to get some hours off to enjoy the airshow and check out the main event at Marina Green.

 Already throughout the week, I was able to see the Blue Angels flying over the city and practicing for the big weekend.
 Fleet Week is an annual event in San Francisco.